January 28, 1942

 March 23, 1942

-Two flights of ten and nine Japanese bombers sighted near Port Moresby at 1325K.
+Two flights of ten and nine Japanese bombers were sighted near Port Moresby at 1325K.
 Bombs dropped, though little damage caused.
 Four A6M2 Zeros straffed 7-Mile at 1415K.
 Two Kittyhawks destroyed on ground, another damaged.
 One crashed on Morris Hill after being shot down by fire from machine gun post.
 Another A6M2 seen trailing white smoke at low level.

 War Diary 1942 (Raid #17) This afternoon there was half and hour of great excitement when the Japs sent over their biggest air armada yet - 19 heavy bombers in two waves (9 + 10) and four Zero fighters - 23 planes.
 The bombers, tightly packed at 20,000' dropped sticks on the aerodrome and near the AA batteries without any success.
-Then the fighters came in low for a machine-gun and cannon attack and destroyed two of our fighters on the ground and damaged a third.
+Then the fighters came in low for a machine-gun and cannon attack and destroyed two of our fighters on the ground [P-40E A29-10 and P-40E A29-25] and damaged a third.
 The Japs, however ran into a hail of MG fire from many infantry posts.
 The pilot of one was shot through the groin.
 His machine swerved and crashed into hillside, ricocheted 40 yards then blew to smithereens.
 Fragments scattered over about 6 acres.
 Body of the pilot was hurled 500' through the air and the planes engine 100' beyond that.
-One other Jap fighter was seen diving into hills in flames and a third was hit and possibly didn't get home.
+[A6M2 Zero piloted by Yoshii (KIA)] One other Jap fighter was seen diving into hills in flames and a third was hit and possibly didn't get home.
 Although given 35 minutes warning of the raid the fighters were on the ground or preparing to land and never joined action.

 March 24, 1942